 The Registrar’s Office makes determinations of acceptable transfer credits.
 Transfer students must submit a request for an Advanced Standing Evaluation at least one quarter prior to the date of planned matriculation – full materials must be received no later than ten weeks prior to the student’s first day of classes.
 Students must request and submit transcripts from all prior institutions, including military training transcripts for veterans, traditional college coursework, and vocational training.
 The possibility of transfer credit can be determined only during the admission process.

 All graduate-level courses from U.S. institutions must have been taken at an accredited or candidate institution.
 Foreign courses will be examined by the academic department.
-Only those courses in meet each program’s minimum grade requirement will be considered for evaluation (ND requires a “C” or higher, MS programs require a “B” or higher).
+Only those courses that meet each program’s minimum grade requirement will be considered for evaluation (ND requires a “C” or higher, MS programs require a “B” or higher).
 All foreign coursework must meet standards approved by the National Council on the Evaluation of Foreign Education Credentials.
 Applicants must request a subject analysis transcript evaluation by an International Transcript Evaluation Service that holds membership in the National Association of Credential Evaluation Services (NACES).

 The transfer credit evaluation must include grades, hours, and equivalencies.
 A course description and/or syllabus must be submitted for each course being evaluated.
 Course work must have been taken within seven (7) years prior to application.
 Courses older than seven (7) years may be required to take a challenge examination with the appropriate fees.
 We reserve the right in all cases to require a competency and/or evaluation or challenge examination, which may result in an additional fee.